piluc/TemporalCloseness/README.md

 # TemporalCloseness
 Code associated with the paper: *P. Crescenzi, C. Magnien, A. Marino, "Finding Top-k Nodes for Temporal Closeness in Large Temporal Graphs"*.

-Once you have compiled the Java source code, you can compute:
+Once you have compiled the Java source code by executing `javac Main.java`, you can compute:

 * The exact temporal closeness of all nodes by executing `java Main <file> E`, where `file` is the name of the file containing the temporal edges (one per line) sorted in non decreasing order with respect to their appearing time (node indices start from 0).